Using the Creation Kit

 The first tab is pretty easy to set up but requires a fair amount of background.

 The first thing you need to do is give your follower a unique editor ID.
 Editor IDs are the way that the Creation Kit identifies objects.
 For characters, the editor ID and name are often the same, with the exception that editor ids can only use letters and numbers and cannot have spaces, punctuation, or unusual characters in them.
 M'aiq the Liar, for example, has MaiqTheLiar for an editor id; no spaces, no apostrophe, and the first letter of 'the' capitalized to distinguish it from 'Maiq'.

 If your follower's name is not being used by any other character in the game, you can make the ID the same as the name, which is the way most of the vanilla NPCs are set up.
 (Tip: If you're ever having difficulty locating an NPC or any other object in the Creation Kit, check out my How to Make a Skyrim Character Look Like Any Character in the Game tutorial.
 It has a fairly detailed guide to finding things in the editor.)

 Make Your Character Unique

-Check the Unique flag to let the game know there is only one of your character in the game (as opposed to a bandit or conjurer, for example).
-This flag is important because you can't create a Relationship without it.
+Check the Unique flag to let the game know there is only one of your characters in the game (as opposed to a bandit or conjurer, for example).
+This flag is important because you can't create a relationship without it.

 Set the Race and Gender